How to Fix a Deck – The Basics

 Another critical success factor is the application of an end sealant.
 Wood absorbs significantly more moisture up the end grain.
 This moisture will sit in the end grain of the decking, eventually causing decay.
 Even in “Class 1″ durability hardwoods, it is almost always the end grain of decking that rots first.

-Use an end sealant like Elements Reseal to seal then end grain, and to provide additional protection to this vulnerable part of your deck.
+Use an end sealant like Protector - End Seal to seal then end grain, and to provide additional protection to this vulnerable part of your deck.

 Abodo’s Decking Screw is made from T316 Marine Grade stainless steel.